Humbitious: The Power of Low-Ego, High-Drive Leadership

 Leaders develop both “horizontally,” increasing their ability at their current level of operation, and “vertically,” increasing their level of complexity, emotional maturity, and opening to new awareness.
 Many researchers are now saying that “vertical development” is required to navigate the complexities leaders and their organizations face.

-Vertical development does not mean that more developed people are “better” people, but rather, in many cases, are likely to be more effective in key leadership roles within large complex organizations.
-The following is a brief summary of the LMF describing the predictable developmental trajectory people navigate as they grow:
+Vertical development does not mean that more developed people are “better” people, but rather, in many cases, they are likely to be more effective in key leadership roles within large complex organizations.
+The following is a summary of the LMF describing the predictable developmental trajectory people navigate as they grow:

 The Group-Centric Level